tstromberg/ttp-bench/README.md

-# ioc-bench
+# ttp-bench

 ![logo](./images/logo.png)

-ioc-bench simulates ~24 popular indicators of compromise (IoC) from both the [MITRE ATT&CK framework](https://attack.mitre.org/) and recently published defense research.
+ttp-bench simulates 30 popular tactics from both the [MITRE ATT&CK framework](https://attack.mitre.org/) and published defense research.
 All of the simulations behave at least vaguely suspicious, such as stealing GCP credentials, sniffing your keyboard, accessing unusual DNS servers, or pretending to be a kernel process.

 How many of these simulations does your intrusion detection configuration detect?